Skip to main content

 "Hello.
 Mr Singh.
 It's a pleasure working with you."
 She smiled.

 "Same here.
 Miss Rathore."
-Pratap shook it.
+Pratap shook her extended hand briefly.

 "Why don't you show Tara the office building and our various departments?"
 Udai insisted.
 Pratap frowned at his words.

 "Yes, why not?"
-Tara smiled "I will love to know about all your projects, they can be perspectives of future investment."
+Tara smiled, "I will love to know about all your projects, they can be perspectives of future investment."
 Pratap nodded.
 He walked out, followed by the girl.

 "My granddaughter is a workaholic."
-Veer Singh spoke sitting down "She barely sees anyone except for work."
+Veer Singh spoke, sitting down "She barely sees anyone except for work."

 "Yes, my eldest one too.
-Hence his mother thought this would be a good idea."
+Hence, his mother thought this would be a good idea."
 Udai smiled.
 "He needs to meet more like-minded people."

 "So you will be organising the party?"
-Tara asked, stepping out of the elevator into the newly set up Textile department.
+Tara asked, stepping out of the elevator into the newly set-up Textile department.

 "Party?"
 Pratap asked cluelessly.

-" Oh, I assumed you knew that your parents arranged a party tomorrow, to welcome us into the family."
+"Oh, I assumed you knew that your parents arranged a party tomorrow, to welcome us into the business."
 Pratap looked up at her words.
 "Your mother is a gem of a person."

 "You have met my mother?"
 He asked suspiciously.

 "Of course, she and my mom are Kitty friends."
-She shrugged "I thought you knew."
+She shrugged, "I thought you knew."
 Pratap shook his head.
 His mind was running.

 "I think we should go back."
 He said promptly.